 On the other hand, seasonal workers do jobs that are only needed at certain times of the year.
 For instance, if you provide seasonal help with farming or logging, or if you work for a retailer during the holiday rush, those jobs qualify as seasonal work.
 Working as a mall Santa or Easter bunny would also be considered seasonal employment.

 The key difference is that part-time work can be done year-round, and seasonal work is only done at certain times.

 What Type Of Seasonal Income Can Be Used For Mortgage Loan Qualification?

 The key to determining whether you can use seasonal income to qualify for a mortgage is the regularity and stability of the income.
 For seasonal income to qualify, you have to show a job history of working either for the same employer or two different employers in the same field for 2 consecutive years.

 You should also note that, if you apply during the off-season, your lender will call your employer to complete a verification of employment and to confirm you’ll be rehired next year.

 Finally, if you’re a seasonal employee who receives unemployment benefits when not working your seasonal job, you can qualify with that unemployment income.
 You just have to show a 2-year history of receiving both the seasonal income and the unemployment compensation.

 What Type Of Seasonal Income Can’t Be Used For Mortgage Loan Qualification?

-How To Get A Mortgage When You’re Self-Employed
+How To Get A Mortgage When You’re A Self-Employed Home Buyer

 Mortgage Basics - 3-minute read